Israel's top court allows aid groups to keep working in Gaza as Israeli strikes kill 5 there

 The US Embassy provides services in settlement

-Meanwhile, in the occupied West Bank, the U.S. Embassy began offering consular services for the first time Friday in an Israeli settlement.
+Also in the West Bank, the U.S. Embassy began offering consular services for the first time Friday in an Israeli settlement.

 The move continues a shift in policy under U.S. President Donald Trump, whose administration has been far friendlier to Israeli settlements in the West Bank than past U.S. leaders.
 Most of the international community views the settlements as illegal and an obstacle to peace with the Palestinians.